perilloArt3159/hms-sample/README.md

 ### Front-End

-* From the Front-Directory, install all the composer and npm package dependencies by running the following commands.
+* From the Front-Directory, install all the NPM Package dDpendencies by running the following command.

 ```bash
 # Install NPM Package Dependencies